 Today, the Centre is proud to be New Zealand’s original tertiary-based institute devoted to the public communication of science.
 We are one of the largest facilities in the world offering specialised degrees at both the undergraduate and postgraduate levels in this burgeoning field.
 In addition to our academic programme in the theoretical discipline of science communication, we provide practical training in science and natural history filmmaking, creative nonfiction writing, and exhibitions.

 Our students – more than 300 to date – come from around the globe and boast an impressive catalogue of achievements.
 Some have won the most prestigious awards in their industries for their creative contributions, including an Emmy Award (as well as two Emmy nominations), the New Zealand Book Award for “Best First Book,” a Wildscreen Panda Award (also known as the “Green Oscar”), best Feature Writer (Junior) in the Voyager Media Awards for excellence in NZ journalism, and a WWF Conservation Innovation Award.

 Creative and original research

 What really sets us apart is our focus on both creative output and original research.
 Our students and staff are not only creative professionals, but academic scholars in the field of science communication, with most conducting theory-based empirical research.
 Keys to the Centre’s success are its world-renowned research staff, practicing science communicators, and talented students.

-The current Director of the Centre, Associate Professor Jesse Bering, is an experimental psychologist who is also an acclaimed essayist and popular science writer.
+The Director of the Centre, Associate Professor Jesse Bering, is an experimental psychologist who is also an acclaimed essayist and popular science writer.
 He is the first point of contact for postgraduate course advising and also coordinates the internship programme.

-Professor Lloyd Davis, a zoologist and award-winning author and filmmaker, also contributes to the writing programme and oversees the distance degree option.
+Professor Lloyd Davis, a zoologist and award-winning author and filmmaker, also contributes to the writing programme and coordinates our PhD degree.

-Professor Nancy Longnecker, a scholar in the study of science communication who has curated exhibits seen by thousands, spearheads the science in society programme as well as oversees the on-campus postgraduate coursework programmes.
+Professor Nancy Longnecker, a scholar in the study of science communication who has curated exhibits seen by thousands, spearheads the science in society endorsement as well as oversees the on-campus postgraduate coursework programmes